 Big walls really reduce the visual impact and the overall impression you have.
 Although the the inside was incredibly interesting, you couldn’t help but imagine what the whole surrounding area would look like if there wasn’t this big wall covering the entrance to the cave.
 The site was very interesting but a bit of a disappointment due to the walls at the cave entrance.

-We made our back to Lalibela and stopped for lunch at a old Scottish ladies very eclectic restaurant, Ben Abeba, located on probably the best view point in all of Lalibela.
+We made our way back to Lalibela and stopped for lunch at an old Scottish ladies very eclectic restaurant, Ben Abeba, located on probably the best view point in all of Lalibela.
 The views of the surroundings were spectacular and the shepherds pie we had was pretty good too.

 Our final stop was a visit to the three southeastern clutches of churches, Bet Gabriel-Rufael, Bet Amanual and the famous Bet Giyorgis, St. Georges Church.
 Chiseled out of solid granite it is an example of the human labour and dedication that was required to carve these monumental structures out of solid rock.

 We were standing on the granite surface facing The Church of Saint George and I tried to picture how it all started.

 Out on the rock was Ismailiya, a young man with his chisel and a crude form of hammer in hand.
 He had a plan and he started chiseling.
 Little bits of rock flew off with each hit of the hammer.
 Some stuck to his sweaty brow but he was determined.
 The next day, his ears ringing big time from all of the steel-to-rock hammering he heard a greeting and then a question from one of his friends.
 “How’s it going Ismailiya, how are you?
 Great, how are you?
 Good, what are you doing?
 Chiselling a church out of solid granite to show my love and dedication to um, well, the church and stuff.
 Making progress?
 Yes, very much.
 How much longer till you figure you’ll be done?
 Oh, about a thousand years…”